sdwheeler/seanonit/content/docs/05-psprofiles/slide09.md

 - Move utility functions out of your profile and into a module.

-  They can be loaded on demand, no need to include in profile.
+  The modules get loaded on demand.
+There is no need to include them in your profile.

+- Don't pollute your environment with a bunch of variables in your profile.

+  - Wrap code in functions or script blocks to limit the scope of variables.
+  - Use the `$global:` scope to create and manage the variables to want to be available everywhere.

 <!-- link references -->
 [01]: ./images/psprofiles/slide09.png